Degrees: Ph.D., California at San Diego

 Founder and Director of The Roundtable on Latina Feminism

-Between-worlds: Latina Feminist Phenomenology and the Multiplicitous Self.
-Forthcoming 2015, SUNY Press
+In-Between: Latina Feminist Phenomenology, Multiplicity, and the Self.
+Albany: SUNY Press, 2016.

 Constructing the Nation: A Race and Nationalism Reader, edited with Linda Martín-Alcoff.
-New York: SUNY Press, 2009.
+Albany: SUNY Press, 2009.

 Articles and Chapters

 “Speaking in Resistant Tongues: Latina Feminism, Embodied Knowledge, and Transformation,” Hypatia, Vol.31, No. 2, Spring 2016.
 (Introduction to her edited cluster on Latina Feminism).

 “Dumas and Heidegger on Death to Come.”
 In Horizons of Authenticity in Phenomenology, Existentialism, and Moral Psychology: Essays in Honor of Charles Guignon, eds.
 Hans Pedersen and Megan Altman, Springer 2015.

 “Latina Feminism, Experience, and the Self.”
 Philosophy Compass 10.4 (2015): 244-254.